We Are Accepting Submissions for Spring 2018 Issue!

 - Please include in your submission email a statement affirming that the work has not been previously published and also affirming that you, the writer, own the rights to the work.

 - Please paste your work directly into your submission email rather than attaching a file.
+WE WILL NOT OPEN ATTACHED FILES.
+Your work will not be considered for publication if it is in an attachment.

 - Please send your submission to email@example.com